nattui/udemy-python-masterclass/README.md

 # udemy-python-masterclass
-Projects and Notes for Udemy Python Masterclass with Intructor Tim Buchalka
+Projects and Notes for Udemy Python Masterclass with Instructor Tim Buchalka